Krayyyy/syspec/README.md

 - Ensure you run the script with sufficient privileges to access all necessary files.

+## Contributing

+Contributions are welcome!
+To suggest a feature or report a bug, please open an issue or submit a pull request.

 ### License

 This script is distributed under the GNU General Public License v3.0 .